dance-pipeline/dance/devtools/README.md

   - `create_conda_env.py`: Helper program for spinning up new conda environments based on a starter file with Python Version and Env.
 Name command-line options
-  - `run_tests.sh`: A script for running tests for `dance`.
-Intended to be run from the root of the repository.